 - 100 grams Liver Made to a paste

-- 2 Tablespoons Dried Parsley Add to liver paste
+- 2 Tablespoon Dried Parsley Add to liver paste

-- 3 Garlic Cloves Add to liver paste
+- 3 Garlic Cloves or Garlic Flakes Add to liver paste

 - 17 King Prawns